Carbon Border Adjustment Mechanism (CBAM)

 Why is the CBAM important for your business?

 The CBAM requires quarterly reporting of embedded emissions for imports of covered goods into the EU.
-From 2026, importers must purchase CBAM certificates equal to carbon prices from the EU Emission Trading System (ETS), significantly impacting costs.
+From 2027, importers must purchase CBAM certificates to cover their CO2 emissions from the year before and pay a certificate price equal to the EU ETS price.
 Companies that fail to comply risk supply chain disruptions, penalties, and restricted market access.
 Early compliance enables the identification of low-carbon suppliers and strategies to reduce future carbon emissions and costs.

 Which companies have to comply with the CBAM?

-CBAM applies to EU importers of aluminum, cement, electricity, fertilisers, hydrogen, and iron and steel.
+CBAM applies to EU importers of cement, iron and steel, aluminium, fertilisers, electricity, and hydrogen.
 Impacted sectors include manufacturing, construction, automotive, chemical, and renewable energy companies.
-Even small import volumes with high carbon emissions require compliance.
+A threshold of 50 tonnes applies to importers of cement, iron and steel, aluminium and fertilisers, while no such minimum applies to electricity or hydrogen.
 Companies that use imported steel, aluminium, or cement further downstream could also be required to implement reliable systems to measure and report embedded emissions.

 When should you start your CBAM implementation?

-Quarterly CBAM reporting has been mandatory since October 2023, with submissions due within one month after each quarter ends.
-The transitional phase ends in December 2025, after which certificate purchases are required.
+The CBAM has come into place since October 2023.
+During the transitional phase, ending in December 2025, companies could upload their quarterly reports in the CBAM Transitional Registry, with submissions due within one month after each quarter.
+From January 2026 onwards, the definitive phase of the CBAM starts, requiring companies to start collecting data and reporting on their CO2 emissions from imported goods on a yearly basis.
 Supply chain mapping alone can take weeks, while collecting the necessary data requires ongoing engagement.
-Starting now allows time to source from lower-carbon producers and reduce carbon emissions and costs before the CBAM certificates have to be purchased in 2026.
+Starting now allows time to source from lower-carbon producers and reduce carbon emissions and costs before the CBAM certificates have to be purchased in 2027.

 What software tooling and partners do we use for the CBAM?